nilsmehlhorn/ngx-pagination-data-source/README.md

 &nbsp;
 [![codecov-badge](https://codecov.io/gh/nilsmehlhorn/ngx-pagination-data-source/branch/master/graph/badge.svg)](https://codecov.io/gh/nilsmehlhorn/ngx-pagination-data-source)

 ngx-pagination-data-source provides an easy to use paginated `DataSource` for [Angular Material & CDK](https://material.angular.io/) that works with HTTP or any other way you're fetching pages.
+Configure a model for querying the data and hook up any inputs for searching, filtering and sorting - plus loading indication!

 ⚡ [Example StackBlitz](https://stackblitz.com/github/nilsmehlhorn/ngx-pagination-data-source-example)